RonakSharma1/Twitter_Data_Collection/README.md

 # Aim
-Within a user specified timeframe, the programme extracts the Twitter data (Tweets) that matches user specified query parameters i.e. a list of hashtags.
+Within a user specified timeframe, the programme extracts the Twitter data (Tweets) that matches user specified query parameters i.e. a list of hashtags and expressions

 # Data Constraints
 The programme filters out any retweets, replies, non-image tweets and also sanitises tweets by removing the non-ASCII characters.